Solomon Asch (1907-1996)

 Early Life

 Solomon E. Asch was born in 1907 in Warsaw, Poland.
 When he was thirteen years old, his family immigrated to the United States.
-Asch studied at the college of the City of New York and earned his bachelor’s degree in 1928.
-He continued his studies at Columbia University, where he earned both his master’s and his Ph.D.
+Asch earned his bachelor’s degree from the City College of New York in 1928.
+He continued his studies at Columbia University, where he earned both his master’s degree and his PhD.
 While there, Asch was mentored by Max Wertheimer.
-This influence significantly impacted Asch’s views on Gestalt, thinking, association, and perception.
+This influence significantly impacted Asch’s views on gestalt approaches to thinking, association, and perception.

 Professional Life

 Asch began his professional career at Swarthmore College, where he was a professor of psychology for nineteen years.
-While there, he worked with several colleagues to further explore the theories that perplexed him.
-One of his colleagues at the time was Wolfgang Kohler.
+While there, he worked with several colleagues, including Wolfgang Kohler, to further explore the theories that perplexed him.
 He later received the distinguished title of Fellow of the American Academy of Arts and Sciences.

 Contribution to Psychology

 His studies on conformity are his most validated and recognized achievements.
 These studies were known as the Asch Paradigms.
-By offering his test subjects other people’s opinions on concrete stimuli, varying line lengths, the subjects were then asked to form their own opinions.
-However, during these experiments, most of the test subjects were unable to refrain from conforming to the opinions of others, even though the answer was blatantly incorrect.
+By providing his test subjects with the opinions of others regarding concrete stimuli—varying line lengths on paper—the subjects were then asked to form their own opinions.
+Interestingly, during these experiments, most of the test subjects were unable to refrain from conforming to the consensus of others, even though the answer was blatantly incorrect.
 These experiments emphasized the significance of conformity in social settings, and provided a springboard for years of similar research.
-Asch’s research directly influenced many experts in the field, including Stanly Milgram and his study of obedience with relation to authority.
+Asch’s research directly influenced many experts in the field, including Stanley Milgram.
+Milgram's study of obedience is one of the best-known in psychology; it demonstrates that people will obey an authority figure even when doing so requires them to harm another.
+This study was directly inspired by Asch, who supervised Milgram's PhD at Harvard University.

-Asch’s embodiment of his theories, in his textbook Social Psychology (1952), is among his greatest achievements.
-In it, his chief experiments are outlined, and his views on the integration of social and natural sciences are detailed.
-Asch steers clear of embracing any one particular form of psychology, and instead chooses to view the human being as intricately complicated and comprehensible at the same time.
+Asch’s exposition of his theories in his textbook Social Psychology (1952) is among his greatest achievements—his chief experiments are outlined, and his views on the integration of social and natural sciences are detailed.
+Asch steers clear of embracing any one particular form of psychology; instead, he chooses to view the human being as intricately complicated and comprehensible at the same time.
 This hallmark of his success has been an influence on social psychology since its publication and continues to generate discussion and research on the subject of conformity.